barking-dog/test/CONTRIBUTING.md

 # Contributing

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.
 You can contribute in the ways listed below.
+HA

 ## Report Bugs